FleekHQ/space-daemon/README.md

 If you want to host your own Textile Hub node, you can [read its documentation here](https://github.com/textileio/textile)

+### Powergate

+The space daemon can launch a powergate daemon.
+This is by default exposed on port `6005`.
+This feature is currently in alpha and therefore only runs when built from source.
+To start it you need to do the follow:

+1. Startup the filecoin lotus local devnet.
+Run `make localnet-up` in this repositories root directory.
+2. Run `make && ./bin/space --filecoin` in this repos root directory.
+This would start space daemon with filecoin enabled.

+See [these test files](powergate_test/powergate.test.js) for how to interact with the powergate daemon using the powergate client.

+NOTE: Due to current limitation on the underlying filecoin server powergate depends on, this powergate daemon would not work on windows.

 ### Space Services

 We provide hosted alternatives for these services.
 You can deploy your own by following the instructions in its repo: